2020 Garden and Art Tour of Japan in Autumn

 A day trip takes us to the historic seaside town of Kamakura, just south of Tokyo’s sprawling metropolis.
 The Japanese capital for a brief 150 years from 1185, Kamakura retains its strong Buddhist heritage and serene, contemplative atmosphere.

 Kamakura has over 100 temples and shrines dating from that era, including a famous giant bronze Buddha constructed in 1252.
 The autumn coloured leaves put on a mighty dance among the temples.
-Kamakura can be pleasantly explored on foot and the trip there by its charming local “Enoden” train is a feature in itself.
+The trip there by its charming local “Enoden” train is a feature in itself.
 The train winds around numerous hills, temples, and wooden residences on its way to this beach side city.

 Kamakura’s popular Komachi Street offers many craft shops and galleries, showcases some high-quality handmade wares and we recommend you a wander along the street.